Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

     NetNS	Pid	FD	Sock Offset	Family	Type	Proto	Source Addr	Source Port	Destination Addr	Destination Port	State	Filter 4026531840	3939	3	0x93fe0ecc8000	AF_INET	STREAM	TCP	192.168.127.236	56006	3.212.197.166	8080	ESTABLISHED	-

-- Our connecting ip is:
+- Our connecting ip is the Destination Port:

       3.212.197.166

 # What is the first memory region range with RWX permissions for sshd process:

-W
+We need to list the memory maps for PID 3939: